Hotels.com - Exceptional 9.4/10. Airbnb Superhost

-Located on the southern edge of the Cotswold escarpment above the Severn Valley. par 68 (5910 yard).
+Perched on the southern edge of the Cotswold escarpment, above the Severn Valley.
+Par 68 (5910 yard).
 An excellent test for both low and high handicap golfers.
 Regardless of how well you play, you will enjoy the views.
 No handicap certificate is required, see Dress Code.

 Stinchcombe Hill, Dursley, GL11 6AQ

 Stroud Book Festival, which celebrates its 5th birthday this year, is delighted to announce that the 2020 Festival will take place from Wednesday 4th to Sunday 8th November at venues across Stroud.

 The full Stroud Book Festival line-up will be revealed this summer.

 On the top of Five Valleys Shopping Centre is the ever popular Stroud Bowl.
 Great for kids and beginners, and renowned amongst those in the sport as one of the best with knowledgeable staff and a warm welcome.
 Often hosting groups and tours do book in advance.

 Great place to enjoy organic beer, other local or organic drinks, wood fired pizzas and tours of the Brewery.
 The Stroud Brewery Tap is open every Thursday, Friday and Saturday night.
 One of the top destinations for a night out in Stroud.
 Event facilities and far reaching views of the beautiful Golden valley.